videolan/vlckit/README.md

 # VLCKit

-VLCKit is a generic library for any audio or video playback needs on OS X, iOS and tvOS.
-It also supports active streaming and media to file conversations on the Mac.
+VLCKit is a generic multimedia library for any audio or video playback needs on macOS, iOS and tvOS.

+It is based on libVLC, the engine of the popular media player VLC.

+It supports playback, but also  active streaming and media to file conversations on the Mac.

 It is open-source software licensed under LGPLv2.1 or later, available in source code and binary form from the [VideoLAN website].

-You can also integrate MobileVLCKit easily via [CocoaPods].
+You can also integrate VLCKit and its mobile version MobileVLCKit easily via [CocoaPods].

 ### Build with your own VLC repository
 1. Put a vlc repository inside libvlc/vlc